Transit workers rally at MTA headquarters to demand new contract

 NEW YORK (WABC) -- Thousands of transit workers rallied at MTA headquarters in Lower Manhattan Wednesday evening.

-The 40,000 members of Transport Workers Union Local 100 have been working without a contract for nearly six months.
+Members of Transport Workers Union Local 100 filled Lower Broadway for three city blocks, from bus drivers and subway operators to station cleaners and track inspectors.
+All of them, working without a contract for nearly six months.

-The union includes conductors, train operators, bus drivers, station cleaners, track workers and station inspectors.
+"They can shut this system down," said TWU International President John Samuelsen.
+"The local is not talking about a strike.
+But look up and down the block.
+There's nothing but anger here."

-Union leaders claim MTA Chairman Patrick Foye has villified workers on issues such as overtime and attendance records.
+Both sides first met face-to-face in April.
+And to date, union leaders claim members have been offered raises of just two percent.

 ----------